ksopyla/pytorch-course/docs/index.md

 ---
 template: home.html
 title: "Greetings, Future Architect of Computational Destiny!"
-subtitle: "Join Professor Torchenstein on an educational quest to shape PyTorch Tensors to your will. "
+subtitle: "Join Professor Torchenstein on an electrifying quest to bend PyTorch to your will.
+Mwahahaha!"
 start_button_text: "Enter the Laboratory"
 start_url: "pytorch-course-structure"
 hide: